(Turtle Dove, Carolina Dove)

 Mount this platform on the side of a garage or shed over looking both open

 spaces and foliage in your back yard from seven to fourteen feet high.
-Carefully
+Select a location

 elements, access, visibility, and varying sunlight.